chinamike65/hugo-tuolesi/content/book3/book3en.md

 Some races are descended from fish, some are descended from bears, and others are descended from various animals.

-There are also descendants of dragons, Yakshas, ​​etc. These claims are all recorded in classics.
+There are also descendants of dragons, Yakshas, ​​etc. These claims are all recorded in the classics.

-The race of Buddha Shakyamuni descended from gods and man, and it was from gods and man who came down to the Saha world.
+The race of Buddha Shakyamuni descended from gods and men who came down to the Saha world.
 When he first came down, his lifespan was very long.

 Later, the Shakya people gradually reduced their long, relatively infinite lifespan to a limited lifespan, that is, they could live up to 80,000 years.
 Other races did not have such a long lifespan.

-From a lifespan of 80,000 years, the lifespan of human beings will decrease by one year every 100 years, and when Buddha Shakyamuni arrives in the human world, the lifespan will be reduced to only 100 years old.
+From a lifespan of 80,000 years, the lifespan of human beings will decrease by one year every 100 years, and when Buddha Shakyamuni arrived in the human world, the lifespan was already reduced to only 100 years old.

-Before Shakyamuni Buddha, three Buddhas were born, and Shakyamuni Buddha is the fourth Buddha.
+Before Shakyamuni Buddha, three Buddhas were born.
+Shakyamuni Buddha is the fourth Buddha.

 After the Dharma of the Burning Lamp Buddha was extinguished, it took a long, long time before Buddha Shakyamuni came into the world.

 The teachings of Buddha Shakyamuni can last for 5,500 years in this world.
-After 5,500 years, the Buddha-dharma will cease to exist, and there will be no Buddha-dharma.
+After 5,500 years, the Buddhadharma will cease to exist, and there will be no Buddhadharma.

-Now, more than 2,500 years have passed since the birth of Shakyamuni Buddha, almost half of the 5,500 years have passed, and there are still about 3,000 years left.
+Now, more than 2,600 years have passed since the birth of Shakyamuni Buddha, almost half of the 5,500 years have passed, and there are only about 3,000 years left.

-Therefore, if you don't cherish your human body this time and fall into the three evil realms, you are likely to miss the teaching period of Buddha Shakyamuni because the time you will have to spend in the three evil realms is very long.
+Therefore, if you don't cherish your precious human body this time and fall into the three evil realms, you are likely to miss the teaching period of Buddha Shakyamuni because the time you will have to spend in the three evil realms is very long.

 176

 It will take almost another 4.5 billion years until Maitreya Buddha is born.

-That is to say, counting from now, more than 3,000 years will pass, then the 4.5 billion years when Maitreya Buddha will come into the world, people reborn in this world will not encounter the Buddhadharma, nor even hear the Buddha's name, nor will they be able to see any image of the Buddha.
+That is to say, counting from now, more than 3,000 years will pass, then the 4.5 billion years when Maitreya Buddha will come into the world.
+People reborn in this world will not encounter the Buddhadharma, nor even hear the Buddha's name, nor will they be able to see any image of the Buddha.

 For such a long period of time, no matter how many times a person is reborn as a human, it will not be a precious life full of freedom.

-(2) Born in either a remote or a barbaric place where an enlightened being has never lived and taught.
+##### (2) Born in either a remote or a barbaric place where an enlightened being has never lived and taught.

 Even if you are reborn in an era when there is Buddhadharma, if you are born in an area where there is no Buddhadharma, such a human body will not be a perfect human body.